jovitaeliana/AutomationAgent/LOCAL_MODELS_README.md

 # Local Models Setup for RAG Agents

 This guide explains how to set up local GGUF models with GPU acceleration for RAG agents in the AutomationAgent application.
-Ensure your node version is at 18 or higher, and use the below commands to update if necessary:

-nvm install --lts
-nvm use --lts

 ## Overview